bakame-php/http-structured-fields/README.md

  // both will return 'b=?0, a=(bar "42" 42 42.0), c=@1671800423
 ```

-Of course, it is possible to mix both notation as shown in the example.
+Of course, it is possible to mix both notations.

 #### Lists